SolidBlock-cn/mishanguc/UpdateLog-en.md

 - Typo in Chinese translation.
 - Incorrect text height in hung sign blocks.
 - Wrong display name of full wall signs.
+- Wall signs cause the server to error.

 ### 1.0.0